-- (1) Central Bank liquidity support schemes need to be carefully designed such that potential users do not run the risk of being viewed as having high default risk, and thus are unwilling users. - (2) Financial regulators require explicit legislative powers which enable rapid resolution of failing financial institutions. - (3) Deposit Insurance with low levels of coverage will not prevent systemic crises. - (4) Government threats of caveat emptor for creditors of large systemically important financial institutions are not credible. - (5) Prudential regulation has not adequately incorporated liquidity risk considerations. - (6) International collaboration requires further enhancement for both the regulation of multinational financial institutions and their resolution when in difficulty.
+- (2) Financial regulators require explicit legislative powers which enable rapid resolution of failing financial institutions. - (3) Deposit Insurance with low levels of coverage will not prevent systemic crises. - (4) Government threats of caveat emptor for creditors of large systemically important financial institutions are not credible. - (5) Prudential regulation has not adequately incorporated liquidity risk considerations. - (6) International collaboration requires further enhancement for both the regulation of multinational financial institutions and their resolution when in difficulty.

-It is to be expected that lessons such as these would be reflected in thinking about future changes to regulation.
+It is to be expected that these lessons would be reflected in thinking about future changes to regulation.